odin-lang/odin-lang.org/content/docs/faq.md

 ```

 ### Why is there no pointer arithmetic?
 Type safety and simplicity.
 Due to slices being a first-class datatype, a lot of the need for pointer arithmetic is reduced.
 However, if you still require it, the `mem` package provides so utility functions: `mem.ptr_offset` and `mem.ptr_sub`.
-Odin will allow the programmer to do unsafe things if he wishes so.
+Odin will allow the programmer to do unsafe things if it is their wish.

 ### Why are there no `++` or `--` operators?
 Pre-increment and post-increment, and the decrement equivalents, look simple but are complex.
 They require knowledge of the evaluation order and lead to subtle bugs. `f(i++)` or `a[++i] = b[i]` are both confusing, even if the rules are well defined.
 Removing this is a significant simplification.